hci-gnomex/gnomex/README_INSTALL_TOMCAT.txt

-Configuring GNomEx and Orion for SSL (https)
+Configuring GNomEx and Tomcat for SSL (https)
 --------------------------------------------
 By default, GNomEx is configured to run from a non-secure (http:) web-site.
 To run GNomEx from a secure web-site (https:), deploy the secure gnomex.ear, modify the orion